studio-symmetries/studio-color-book/README.md

 - **/references**: Reference images and inspirations used for developing the concepts.
 - **/book_design**: Resources for designing the final layout of the coloring book.

-## Concept Checklist
+## Concept Quests

-To track the progress of each concept, refer to our [Concept Checklist](./concepts/CONCEPT_CHECKLIST.md).
+To track the progress of each concept, refer to our [Concept Quests](./concepts/CONCEPT_QUESTS.md).
 This checklist provides an engaging and interactive way to see which concepts have been developed, which prompts have been written, and which line art has been completed.

 ## Getting Started